Connecticut Pest Elimination, Inc Q&A

 Are Carpenter Ants dangerous to my home?

-Carpenter ants are merely a nuisance or a serious structural pest that needs to be addressed quickly.
+Carpenter ants are a nuisance and a serious structural pest that needs to be addressed quickly.
 If the weather is mild and you happen to see one every few days, further inspection may be necessary.
 Try to locate the source.
 Seeing several daily is cause for concern and treatment may be necessary.

 How difficult are termites to treat?

 Termites are nearly impossible for homeowners to treat on their own.
-On the other hand, CT Pest Elimination Inc. professionals have the training, expertise and technology to eliminate termite infestations.
+On the other hand, CT Pest Elimination Inc. professionals have the training, expertise, and technology to eliminate termite infestations.

 - Keep all kitchen areas clean (including floors) and free of useless clutter.
 Kitchen appliances should be kept free of spills and crumbs.
 Clean shelves regularly and store foods such as cereal, flour, and dog food in resealable containers.

 - Keep garbage areas clean.
 Garbage should be stored in sealed containers and disposed of regularly.

 - Check pipes and pipe areas around the house for leaks, cracks, and gaps and seal and patch any problems if necessary.
 Leaky faucets should also be fixed.